rifaterdemsahin/PrometheusThanosConnection/Journey/01_JourneyDockerCompose.md

 ## Prerequisites

-- Prometheus and Thanos Helm charts
+- Docker installed on your machine

 ## Steps